skienzmatishun/rippreport/content/p/backstory-podcast-12/index.md

   recency_score: 79.6604260196822
   category_score: 0
   rank: 10
 alttags: Aerial view of a residential area overlaid with a white layout, pink and white zones, red property lines, and text requesting PUD ordinance inclusion
+summary: Local officials expanded government budgets and shielded connected insiders from legal fallout across Baldwin County.
+Court records and budget files detail how political favors dictate justice in our courts.
+Will the court of public opinion finally hold these good ole boys accountable?
 ---
 {{< youtubecomments >}}